Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Introduction

 In \cite{kedlaya-goodformal1}, we developed a numerical criterion for the existence of a \emph{good decomposition} (in the sense of Malgrange \cite{malgrange-lille}) of a formal flat meromorphic connection at a point where the polar divisor has normal crossings.
 This criterion is inspired by the treatment of the original decomposition theorem given by Robba \cite{robba-hensel} using spectral properties of differential operators on nonarchimedean rings; our treatment depends heavily on joint work with Xiao \cite{kedlaya-xiao} concerning differential modules on some nonarchimedean analytic spaces.

 We then applied this criterion to prove a conjecture of Sabbah \cite[Conjecture~2.5.1]{sabbah} concerning formal flat meromorphic connections on a two-dimensional complex algebraic or analytic variety.
 We say that such a connection has a \emph{good formal structure} at some point if it acquires a good decomposition after pullback along a finite cover ramified only over the polar divisor.
-In general, even if the polar divisor has normal crossings, one only has good formal structures away from some discrete set, the set of \emph{turning points}.
-However, Sabbah conjectured that one can replace the given surface with a suitable blowup in such a way that the pullback connection admits good formal structures everywhere.
-Such a blowup might be called a \emph{resolution of turning points}; we constructed it using the numerical criterion plus some analysis on a certain space of valuations (called the \emph{valuative tree} by Favre and Jonsson \cite{favre-jonsson}).
+In general, even if the polar divisor has normal crossings, one only has good formal structures away from some discrete set, the set of \emph{turning points} (hereafter called the \emph{turning locus}).
+However, Sabbah conjectured that one can replace the given surface with a suitable blowup in such a way that the pullback connection admits good formal structures everywhere; we refer to such a blowup hereafter as a \emph{resolution of turning points}.
+The construction uses the aforementioned numerical criterion plus some analysis on a certain space of valuations (called the \emph{valuative tree} by Favre and Jonsson \cite{favre-jonsson}).

 In \cite{kedlaya-goodformal2}, we constructed resolutions of turning points for formal flat meromorphic connections on excellent schemes of characteristic zero, which include algebraic varieties of all dimensions over any field of characteristic zero.
 This combined the numerical criterion of \cite{kedlaya-goodformal1} with a more intricate valuation-theoretic argument, based on the properties of one-dimensional Berkovich nonarchimedean analytic spaces.